 In demand as a conductor and historical keyboardist, Derek Tam performs regularly in the Bay Area and elsewhere.

 Praised for his "deft" conducting (San Francisco Chronicle), Tam appears frequently with choral and orchestral ensembles.
-Recent engagements include collaborations with Ars Minerva, Bay Pointe Ballet, Oakland Ballet, and the Oshman Family JCC.
+He has appeared recently with Ars Minerva, Bay Pointe Ballet, the First Church Festival Orchestra, Oakland Ballet, and the Oshman Family JCC.

-Tam currently serves as the Director of Music at First Congregational Church of Berkeley, one of the major performances venues for classical music in the East Bay.
-In this role, he also produces Resonance @ First Church Berkeley, the church's critically-lauded performance series.
+Tam currently serves as the Director of Music at First Church Berkeley (First Congregational), one of the major performances venues for classical music in the East Bay.
+In this role, he also produces Resonance, the church's critically-lauded performance series.

 He also is the Artistic Director of the Star Valley Children's Choir (SVCC) and is the Music Director of the Berkeley Community Chorus Chamber Singers.